-- Organizational historical records – Risks for new service catalogue items may parallel risks for existing items.
-If you’re running an ITSM application such as BMC Remedy 9, you can audit service tickets for items relating to services similar to what you’re planning to offer.
-Service tickets in products like Remedy often contain a database of realized risks that may help you discover possible risks for new IT services.
+- Organizational historical records.
+Risks for new service catalogue items may parallel risks for existing items.
+If you’re running an ITSM application such as BMC Helix ITSM, you can audit service tickets for items relating to services similar to what you’re planning to offer.
+Service tickets often contain a database of realized risks that may help you discover possible risks for new IT services.

 Risk identification should always include a description of the risk and the potential impact that will occur if the risk is realized.
 Potential impacts should be scored as to whether each risk carries a potential high, medium, or low impact on the business.
 Scoring impacts will help you decide what (if any) resources, you should allocate to addressing each risk.

-- Probability of risk occurring and prioritizing risks – It’s important to determine the probability that a risk will occur as well as the importance of each risk.
+Probability of risk occurring and prioritizing risks: It’s important to determine the probability that a risk will occur as well as the importance of each risk.
 Probabilities can also be classified in simple terms such as a low, medium, or high probability.
-Take for example, a new service to provision cell phones where you may identify the following risks and their probabilities of occurring.

 Determining the probability of each risk occurring helps prioritize which risks you’ll need to develop response plans for (see next section) and the order in which each response plan should be developed.

-- Monitoring – It’s important to monitor and identify risk triggers that activate a response.
+It’s important to monitor and identify risk triggers that activate a response.
 The trigger for cell phone issues would probably be a user support call.
-For operational support, organizations can install performance and availability monitoring software such as BMC’s TrueSight Operations Management products.
+For operational support, organizations can install performance and availability monitoring software such as those in the BMC Helix and TrueSight Operations Management portfolios.
 Monitoring software can automatically alert on-call IT responders when issues are detected.